broadinstitute/lrma-sv-imputation-utils/docs/extract-bubble-PLs.md

 ### Custom index adapter (`##idx##`)

-Both the panel and input path arguments accept a Cromwell/WDL-style `path/to/file.bcf##idx##path/to/file.bcf.csi` suffix.
+Both the panel and input path arguments accept a bcftools-style `path/to/file.bcf##idx##path/to/file.bcf.csi` suffix to specify a custom index path.
 When present, the tool symlinks the provided index next to the data file (if the expected `.csi`/`.tbi` name does not already exist) so that HTSlib's index auto-detection succeeds.
 This lets the tool run against localized files whose indexes were delocalized to a different name.